 On April 30, 2020, the IRS issued Notice 2020-32, notifying taxpayers that certain expenses that may otherwise be deductible are not deductible if paid with amounts from forgiven Paycheck Protection Program (PPP) loans.

-The PPP was created as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, P.L.
+Background of the PPPThe PPP was created as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, P.L.
 116-136).
 The PPP is designed to help small-business taxpayers maintain the functioning of their businesses during the COVID-19 pandemic.
 Generally, recipients may receive loan forgiveness on eligible expenses paid during an eight-week period beginning on the loan’s origination date.
 Eligible expenses include payroll costs, rent, utilities, and certain payments of interest on mortgage obligations.

 IRS Notice 2020-32

 The expenses that PPP-loaned amounts must be used for in order to be eligible for loan forgiveness (generally, payroll, rent, mortgage interest, or utilities) are regular trade or business expenses under Sections 162 and 163 of the Internal Revenue Code (IRC).
 These expenses are generally deductible in the year in which the expense is incurred by the taxpayer.

 However, in Notice 2020-32, the IRS determined that no deduction is allowed for these otherwise deductible expenses if the payment is funded through amounts forgiven as part of the PPP loan program.
 The IRS based this determination on classifying PPP loans excluded from income as a “class of exempt income” under Section 265 rules and the regulations thereunder.